MVDVV/kasparro-backend-madhav-prasad/kasparromain/README.md

-All components run via docker-compose with a prebuilt image
+All components run via docker-compose works with the prebuilt image

 1)download this repository